 - 1 pair fleece-lined leggings (under a long sweater and inside my boots to try to hide the fact that I was wearing leggings…didn’t work.
 I will never wear leggings in Europe again.
 Might as well try to disguise a Texas tuxedo.)

 - 1 sweater dress

-- 8 shirts/blouses (I could have done with 5, especially since I shopped the after-Christmas sales in München and had to ship clothes back to make room for new stuff)
+- 8 shirts/blouses (I should have cut to 5, especially since I shopped the after-Christmas sales in München and had to ship clothes back to make room for new stuff)

 - 2 cardigans

 - 4 pairs socks